Updated on 6 August 2017

 Lucerne is easily accessible via Zurich airport and from there it’s a 45 minute train ride or drive to the centre.
 Perfect for a short break or as a base for a longer holiday, Lucerne is a magical place that everyone should visit at least once.
 With a little more time, you’ll be able to visit majestic Mount Pilatus and the surrounding area or head further afield to Lugano near the Italian border.

-Have you ever been to Lucerne?
+Have you ever spent a weekend in Lucerne?
 What was your favourite sight if so?